ssnair610/ProjectNLP/README.md

 ### Running the `predict` function

-- ?
-Where will the input (file path) go? (cli? change a variable within main.py?)
+- Assign the path of the test file to the variable FILE_PATH enclosed within the comments.

 ## About